hanabi/hanabi.github.io/README.md

 ### The Whisper Discard Chop Move

 * Occasionally, a player will have known trash in their hand.
 They are always expected to discard the known trash first before discarding their right-most unclued card.
-* Thus, if a player instead discards their right-most unclued card instead of known trash, it must be a signal that something is wrong, exactly like a Scream Discard.
-This is more subtle than a Scream Discard though, so it is called a Whisper Discard.
+* Thus, if a player instead discards their right-most unclued card instead of known trash, it must be a signal that something is wrong, exactly like a *Scream Discard*.
+This is more subtle than a *Scream Discard* though, so it is called a Whisper Discard.
-* Whisper Discards are to be treated identically to Scream Discards.
-In short, this means that they 1) cause a chop move and 2) force a clue to be given on the next turn.
+* *Whisper Discards* are to be treated identically to *Scream Discards*.
+In short, this means that they 1) cause a *Chop Move* and 2) force a clue to be given on the next turn.

-### The Long-Range Scream Discard
+### The Echo Scream Discard Chop Move

 * A *Scream Discard Chop Move* is done only as a last resort.
 So, if the next player has an unimportant card on chop, then the move is usually a *Generation Discard* and does not chop move anyone.
-* In other words, from the perspective of the next player:
-  * if a safe card is on the next person's chop --> *Scream Discard* --> self-chop move
-  * if a critical/playable card is on the next person's chop --> *Generation Discard* --> clue critical card directly with the generated clue
-* However, what if the next player has either:
+* However, what if a *Scream Discard* is done and the next player has either:
   * a known playable card
   * a known safe trash discard
-* This means that it CANNOT be a *Scream Discard* on them, and all players can know this.
-Thus, everyone can conclude the other possibility, so there is no need to waste a clue on the next person's critical card at all!
-* So, when a *Scream Discard* happens and the next player has a known play / known safe discard, is a *Long-Range Scream Discard* and the NEXT person should treat it as a *Scream Discard* on them (meaning that they chop move and can't discard on their next turn).
+* Since *Scream Discards* are only done as a last resort, the clue must have some other meaning.
+So, it *Chop Moves* both the next player AND the player after that.
+This is called an *Echo Scream Discard*, because it "bounces" off the next player and travels to the next player after that as a "double scream".
-* In the unlikely scenario where two people in a row have known plays / known safe discards, then it is an *Extremely Long-Range Scream Discard* on the next person after that, and so forth.
+* In the unlikely scenario where TWO people in a row have known plays / known safe discards, then the *Echo Scream Discard* will bounce off of two people and perform THREE *Chop Moves* in total.
+(And three people in a row cause four chop moves, and so forth.)
-* A *Long-Range Scream Discard* is useful if multiple players in a row have critical/playable chops, because you don't want them *Scream Discarding* for each other.
-Alternatively, it is also useful if they won't know that the next chop needs to be saved (if it plays through cards in their own hand, for example).
-* A *Long-Range Whisper Discard* works in the same way.
+* An *Echo Whisper Discard* works in the same way.

 ### Stop Discard